Homeland Security Secretary Kirstjen Nielsen leaving Trump administration

 WASHINGTON -- Homeland Security Secretary Kirstjen Nielsen will leave her position, President Donald Trump announced on Twitter Sunday.

+Sources said she has been frustrated by difficulty getting other departments to help with the growing number of families coming crossing the border.

+Trump thanked Nielsen for her service and named Kevin McAleenan as the acting homeland security secretary.

 "I have confidence that Kevin will do a great job!"
 Trump said.
-McAleenan currently serves as the U.S. Customs and Border Protection commissioner.

-Two sources said Nielsen went to the White House Sunday to speak with Trump following their trip to the border late last week.
-The people say she has been frustrated by difficulty getting other departments to help with the growing number of families coming crossing the border.
+McAleenan is a longtime border official who is well-respected by members of Congress and within the administration.
+The decision to name an immigration officer to the post reflects Trump's priority for a sprawling department founded to combat terrorism following the Sept.
+11 attacks.

 Nielsen had been on the chopping block before.
 Trump threatened to fire her and she previously considered resigning, but officials at the time recognized there were no obvious successors in place.